htamagnus/api-velox/README.md

 ---

 <a id="requisitos"></a>
-## 📌 requisitos e regras de negócio do velox
+## 📌 Requisitos e regras de negócio do velox

 ### objetivo da v1